molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 Atom and Bond Aromaticity Perception
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Information about the membership of an atom or bond in an aromatic ring system of the molecular graph gets stored as boolean value of the `Chem.Atom`_ property `Chem.AtomProperty.AROMATICITY_FLAG`_ and the `Chem.Bond`_ property `Chem.BondProperty.AROMATICITY_FLAG`_, respectively.
+Information about the membership of an atom or bond in an aromatic ring system gets stored as boolean value of the `Chem.Atom`_ property `Chem.AtomProperty.AROMATICITY_FLAG`_ and the `Chem.Bond`_ property `Chem.BondProperty.AROMATICITY_FLAG`_, respectively.
 For the perception of atom/bond aromaticity the `CDPL.Chem`_ package provides the function `Chem.setAromaticityFlags()`_ which expects the `Chem.MolecularGraph`_ instance as first argument and the value of the *overwrite* flag (see section `Implicit Hydrogen Count Calculation`_ for information) as second argument.
+Whether a ring is aromatic or not depends on its size as well as the value of several `Chem.Atom`_ and `Chem.Bond`_ properties of the respective ring atoms and bonds.
+Furthermore, for the construction of fused ring systems, the SSSR of the parent molecular graph must be available.

+Property dependencies:

+* `Chem.MolecularGraphProperty.SSSR`_
+* `Chem.AtomProperty.TYPE`_
+* `Chem.AtomProperty.IMPLICIT_HYDROGEN_COUNT`_
+* `Chem.AtomProperty.FORMAL_CHARGE`_
+* `Chem.BondProperty.ORDER`_

 Example: Perception of aromatic atoms and bonds of LSD